buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcSoundPowerMeasure.md

 # IfcSoundPowerMeasure

-A sound power measure is a measure of total radiated noise with units of watts (sonic energy per time unit).
+A sound power measure is a measure of total radiated noise with units of watts (sonic energy per time unit).<!-- end of definition -->

 Type: REAL